-We added So Tired to the playlist because, to us, it says a lot about being frustrated with the world as it is and trying to escape it for a bit.
+We added So Tired to the playlist, because to us it says a lot about being frustrated with the world as it is and trying to escape for a bit.

-20. On A Cocoanut Island – Louis Armstrong
+20. On A Coconut Island – Louis Armstrong

-Louis Armstrong took beach vibes and put them directly into a song with On A Cocoanut Island.
-It takes us back to eating homemade ice cream on tropical islands and watching the sailboats go by while the waves crash onto the beach and wash up to our feet… Good times.
+Louis Armstrong took beach vibes and put them directly into a song with On A Coconut Island.
+It takes us back to eating homemade ice cream on tropical islands and watching the sailboats go by while the waves crash onto the beach and wash up to our feet.
+Good times.

 21. Amsterdam – Peter Bjorn and John

 Amsterdam is another heavy song, but it’s still a classic that we had to include.
 It isn’t exactly about Amsterdam itself, but more about someone you love going off to do better things and then being stuck thinking about how well they’re doing without you (yep, pretty saddening – sorry).
 Maybe a trip to Amsterdam is what you need to turn that frown upside down?

 22. The World At Large – Modest Mouse

 This has been a favourite song since the days of sitting in the backseat of our parent’s cars going on road trips.
 The World At Large is about a drifter who isn’t exactly sure what they’re looking for or what they want, but they know that everything will be okay in the end.
 It’s the perfect song to ease our restlessness.
 The World At Large flows perfectly into Float On on the same album.
 Listen to them back to back for pure chilled vibes.

 23. Mountain Sound – Of Monsters And Men